rizinorg/book/src/configuration/evars.md

 ### cfg.fortunes

-Enables or disables "fortune" messages displayed at each radare start.
+Enables or disables "fortune" messages displayed at each rizin start.

 ### cfg.fortunes.type